Sahil9192/Medical-Chat-Bot/README.md

-# Medical-Chat-Bot# End-to-End Medical Chatbot with Generative AI
+# Medical Chatbot with Generative AI

 Welcome to the **Medical Chatbot with Generative AI** project!
 This chatbot leverages **GPT, LangChain, Pinecone, and Flask** to provide intelligent medical responses based on embeddings and real-time queries.